liangjianyu/React-Responsive-Waterfall/README.md

 # React-Responsive-Waterfall
-A responsive waterfall component to display div with different heights.
+A responsive waterfall component to display divs with different heights.

 ##Install
 npm install react-responsive-waterfall